 Regional growth resulted in more use of Alameda County's roadways and bridges in 2014 than in prior years.
-In 2014, around 22% of the local streets and roads in Alameda County reported poor or failing pavement conditions (measured by pavement condition index (PCI) of "poor" or "failed").
-There are several cities with overall average pavement conditions that are considered "at risk" (i.e., PCI less than 60) including Albany, Berkeley, and San Leandro.
-At the other end of the spectrum, Union City and Dublin have PCI's exceeding 75 which is in the very good/excellent condition range.
-38
+In 2014, around 22% of the local streets and roads in Alameda County reported poor or failing pavement conditions (measured by pavement condition index (PCI) of "poor" or "failed").37 Several cities have overall average pavement conditions considered "at risk" (i.e., PCI less than 60) including Albany, Berkeley, and San Leandro.
+At the other end of the spectrum, Union City and Dublin have PCIs exceeding 75, which is in the very good/excellent condition range.38